-Location of facility Fassaroe 3C landfill is one of five landfill sites collectively known as the Fassaroe Historic Landfills.
-The four other landfill sites are Fassaroe 1, 2, 3A and 3B.
+Location of facility The Fassaroe 2 landfill is one of five landfill sites collectively known as the Fassaroe Historic Landfills.
+The four other landfill sites are Fassaroe 1, 3A, 3B and 3C.
 As their names indicate, they lie within the area of Fassaroe, Bray, Co.
 Wicklow (see Figure 1).
 However, Fassaroe 1 landfill site was privately owned and operated.
 Therefore, it does not qualify as a historic landfill site, as defined in the Regulations.
-The general location of the Fassaroe 3C site is shown on Figure 2.
-Period of landfilling 1992 to 1995 Surrounding area The Powerscourt Demesne is located approximately 2km to the southwest of the site.
+The Fassaroe 2 landfill site general location is shown on Figure 2.
+Period of landfilling 1979 to 1991 Surrounding area The Powerscourt Demesne is located approximately 2km to the southwest of the site.
 Dun Laoghaire Golf Club is located on elevated lands to the north west of the site, accessed from Ballyman Road.
 Mostly, the lands at Fassaroe are in general, currently in agricultural use.
 There are a number of other notable activities within the general Fassaroe area.
 Roadstone operate a soil recovery facility at a former sand and gravel quarry located to the southeast of the area of the landfill.
 This soil recovery facility operates under licence from the EPA (Waste Licence Ref.
-W0269-01) for the purpose of backfilling the quarry.
+W026901) for the purpose of backfilling the quarry.
 There is also the Greenstar Recycling centre located to the northeast of the landfill location.
 This is a materials recovery and transfer facility (MRF) operated by Starrus Eco Holdings Limited who are the named licensee on Waste Licence Register No. W005303.
 There are also a number of residential clusters within a 5 km radius of the landfill; at Thornhill Road, adjacent to Greenstar in the northeast; along Kilbride Lane in the southeast; and along Berryfield Lane which runs east to west through the Fassaroe area and connects to Ballyman Road in the west.
-The closest dwelling is approximately 80 m south of Fassaroe 3C site.
 There are a number of small businesses located within the residential clusters at Thornhill Road and Berryfield Lane.
-There is an existing 110kV
+There is an existing 110kV ESB substation located on the southern side of Berryfield Lane to the south and east of the landfill site.

-ESB substation located on the southern side of Berryfield Lane to the south and east of the landfill site.
-Area of the closed landfill Fassaroe (3C) landfill covers an area of 0.9 Ha (Figure 3).
-Quantity of waste at the facility Approximately 47,000 tonnes.
-Characterisation of waste deposited The Tier 2 site investigation report dated 2016 show that the waste predominantly comprised of municipal and domestic waste including; household waste, plastics, rope, mattress, glass, paper, timber, textiles including rugs, pipes, shoes, coins, metals, rubber tyres, bones.
+Area of the closed landfill Fassaroe 2 landfill covers an area of 4.72 Ha (Figure 3).
+Quantity of waste at the facility Approximately 340,000 tonnes.
+It is the largest of all the Fassaroe landfill sites.
+Characterisation of waste deposited The Tier 2 site investigation report dated 2016 show that the waste predominantly comprised of municipal waste including; plastic bags, bottles, concrete, fabric, timber, wavin piping, wood, newspaper, metal, glass, brick, concrete blocks, textiles, rubble, tins.